Ralleberg/solutronic/README.md

 | Docker (host network) | ✅ Works |
 | Docker (bridge network) | ⚠️ Disabled — MAC cannot be resolved |

-If running in Docker bridge mode, the integration will continue to function, but the inverter IP must be manually updated if it changes (e.g., DHCP).
+If running in Docker bridge mode, the integration will still work,
+but **you must manually update the inverter IP** if it changes (e.g., DHCP renew).

 ---

 ## ❤️ Credits

-Udviklet til det åbne Home Assistant community.
+Developed for the Home Assistant community.